brahianrosswill/Comfy-UmiAI/README.md

 | **Logic Gate** | `[if Key : A \| B]` | `[if Cyberpunk : Techwear \| Armor]` |  |
 | **Set Size** | `@@w=X, h=Y@@` | `@@width=1024, height=1536@@` | |
 | **Comments** | `//` or `#` | `// This is a comment` | |

 ---

+## 🧠 Integrated LLM (Prompt Naturalizer)

+Turn "tag soup" (e.g., 1girl, solo, beach) into lush, descriptive prose using a local Large Language Model.

+**Setup & Settings**
+**Select Model:** In the llm_model widget, select "Download Recommended".
+You can choose between:

+**Qwen2.5-1.5B (Fast)**: Low RAM usage, good for quick descriptions.

+**Dolphin-Llama3.1-8B (Smart)**: Uncensored, follows complex instructions perfectly.

+Enable: Set naturalize_prompt to Yes.

+Hardware: The LLM runs entirely on your CPU/RAM to preserve your GPU VRAM for image generation.

+**Customization Widgets**
+**Temperature:** Controls creativity.
+0.7 is standard.
+Lower it for more literal descriptions, raise it for hallucinations.

+**Max Tokens:** Limits the length of the description (600 is usually a paragraph).

+**Custom System Prompt:** Override the default behavior.

+Default: "Creative Writer" persona (Flowery, descriptive, no lists).

+Example Override: "You are a horror writer.
+Describe the tags in a terrifying way."

+**Note:** The LLM automatically ignores/protects <lora:...> tags, so they won't be hallucinated away.

+---